CristianTech09/MakBSD-installer/README.md

 $ sh main.sh
 ```
 4. Follow the instructions on screen.
 If you made a mistake, use CTRL+C to abort, then simply run the script again.

-### Installation tutorials on YouTube
-You can find a step-by-step guide on YouTube which covers creating a FreeBSD installation image, installing the OS, and installing FreeBSDesktop: #TODO

-You can find the old tutorial for DarkMate 13 here: https://youtu.be/1jIoSwwz2ak

 ## Keyboard Shortcuts
 - SUPER+left, SUPER+right: tile windows left/right